 The loan funds must be returned with the written request to assure a balance will not be owed to the university.
 If a written request is received without the funds, the loan cancellation will not be made until funds are received.

 The request can be made in writing or by completing the appropriate Loan Adjustment Form.

 A student or parent borrower can choose to repay their current term loan balances to the lender at any time.
 If the borrower chooses to repay their loans, please note these loan funds will not be available to be borrowed or disbursed again for payment on the student account.

-Students should allow 2-3 days after the expected date (listed on their GoldLink account under Award-Award Payment Schedule) before the money is received.
-Students can see when the money is applied to their account and when the balance of aid refund is made by viewing their student account on GoldLink.
+Students can see when funds are applied to their account and when the balance of aid refund is made by viewing their student account on GoldLink.

-Students who have financial aid funds that exceed the charges on their ETSU Student Account at the time of disbursement will receive a refund.
-That money may be used to pay other educationally related expenses covered under the student’s cost of attendance.
-The student is responsible for paying any subsequent charges are made to their account.
+Students that have financial aid funds that exceed the charges on their ETSU student account at the time of disbursement will receive a balance of aid refund.
+The refund may be used to pay other educationally related expenses covered under the student’s cost of attendance.
+The student is responsible for paying any subsequent charges made to their account.